One-Wayness in Quantum Cryptography: Introduction

 \section{Introduction}

 One-way functions (OWFs) are functions that are easy to compute but hard to invert.
 The existence of OWFs is one of the most fundamental assumptions in classical cryptography.
 OWFs are equivalent to many cryptographic primitives, such as commitments, digital signatures, pseudorandom generators (PRGs), symmetric-key encryption (SKE), and zero-knowledge, etc. Moreover, almost all other cryptographic primitives, such as collision-resistant hashes, public-key encryption (PKE), oblivious transfer (OT), multi-party computations (MPCs), etc., imply OWFs.
 In the quantum world, on the other hand, it seems that OWFs are not necessarily the most fundamental element.
 In fact, recently, several quantum cryptographic primitives, such as commitments, (one-time secure) digital signatures, quantum pseudo one-time pad (QPOTP)\footnote{QPOTP schemes are a one-time-secure SKE with quantum ciphertexts where the key length is shorter than the massage length.
-(For the definition, see \cref{def:OTP}.)}, and MPCs are constructed from pseudorandom states generators (PRSGs)~\cite{cryptoeprint:2021/1691,cryptoeprint:2021/1663}.
+(For the definition, see \cref{def:OTP}.)}, and MPCs are constructed from pseudorandom states generators (PRSGs)~\cite{C:MorYam22,C:AnaQiaYue22}.
 A PRSG~\cite{C:JiLiuSon18}, which is a quantum analogue of a PRG, is a QPT algorithm that outputs a quantum state whose polynomially-many copies are computationally indistinguishable from the same number of copies of Haar random states.
-Kretschmer~\cite{Kre21} showed that PRSGs exist even if $\BQP=\QMA$ (relative to a quantum oracle), which means that PRSGs (and all the above primitives that can be constructed from PRSGs) exist even if all quantum-secure (classical) cryptographic primitives including OWFs are broken.\footnote{If $\QMA=\BQP$, then $\NP\subseteq\BQP$.
-Because all quantum-secure classical cryptographic primitives are in $\NP$, it means that they are broken by QPT algorithms.} We therefore have the following important open problem in quantum cryptography:
+Kretschmer~\cite{Kre21} showed that PRSGs exist even if $\BQP=\QMA$ (relative to a quantum oracle), which means that PRSGs (and all the above primitives that can be constructed from PRSGs) could exist even if all quantum-secure (classical) cryptographic primitives including OWFs are broken.\footnote{If $\QMA=\BQP$, then $\NP\subseteq\BQP$.
+Because all quantum-secure classical cryptographic primitives are in $\NP$, it means that they are broken by QPT algorithms.} Kretschmer, Qian, Sinha, and Tal~\cite{STOC23:KreQiaSinTal} also showed that 1-PRSGs (which are variants of PRSGs secure against adversaries that get only a single copy of the state) exist even if $\NP=\bf{P}$.
+We therefore have the following important open problem in quantum cryptography: